Siddarth Sundar - Senior Product Manager, Wi-Fi Solutions

 Uplink Power Consumption (High Throughput)

-Beyond average power consumption, the Transmit (Tx) power consumption typically sets the peak current requirement for the whole system, which means the entire power subsystem must be able to deliver that amount of peak power.
+Beyond average power consumption, the Transmit (TX) power consumption typically sets the peak current requirement for the whole system, which means the entire power subsystem must be able to deliver that amount of peak power.
 This can set limits on device size, cost, and battery technologies.
 Therefore, it is important to look at peak Transmit (Tx) current consumption, even if that is not a dominant factor in overall power consumption.
 In addition, there may also be thermal considerations in products like lightbulbs and switches, which could be a further limitation on peak current consumption.

-Wi-Fi Multimedia (WMM) Power Save: this mechanism allows the access point (AP) to buffer downlink frames (based on the QoS parameters defined in WMM), allowing the client device to doze between packets to save power.
+Wi-Fi Multimedia (WMM) Power Save allows the access point (AP) to buffer downlink frames (based on the QoS parameters defined in WMM), allowing the client device to doze between packets to save power.
 WMM doesn’t need to send specific PS-Poll requests because it can be triggered with any data frame.
 Also, for integration with 802.11e QoS, different application types can use different queues so services that can tolerate higher latency will let the device stay asleep longer.

-By using these two power-saving mechanisms, the device can sleep for most of the time it is not sending or receiving data, reducing power consumption dramatically.
-Keep in mind that the device must retain connection information (SSID, keys, IP addresses, etc.) even when asleep.
+By using these two power-saving mechanisms, the device can sleep most of the time it is not sending or receiving data, reducing power consumption dramatically.
+Keep in mind that the device must retain connection information (SSID, keys, IP addresses, and so on) even when asleep.
 Therefore, this type of sleep mode (often referred to as “associated sleep”) consumes a bit more power than a true shutoff mode (as memory must be retained).
 However, this current is far smaller than the Receive or TX current.
 For example, an average sleep current number may be < 100 μA, compared to 10’s to 100’s of mA in TX and Receive modes.
 This can enable average power consumption for sleepy applications to drop well below 1 mA in many cases.

 Figure 2.
 Power Save Power Consumption